-- (i) Resolution No. 18-12-4079, adopted on December 7, 2018, by the Board of Trustees of AMP authorizing the issuance of the Bonds (the "Authorizing Resolution"); - (ii) the Power Purchase Agreement, dated as of March 29, 2016 (the "Power Purchase Agreement") by and between AMP and DG AMP Solar, LLC, a Delaware limited liability company (the "Seller") and subsidiary of NextEra Energy Capital Holdings, Inc. (the "Seller Parent"), pursuant to which a specified supply of electricity from thirteen solar photovoltaic generating facilities (each such facility, a "System" and collectively, the "Project") has been purchased by AMP; - (iii) the Power Sales Contract, dated as of March 31, 2016, between AMP and 22 of its members (such members, the "Participants," and such contract, the "Power Sales Contract"); - (iv) the Indenture of Trust, dated as of January 1, 2019, between AMP and U.S. Bank National Association, as trustee (the "Trust Indenture"); - (v) the First Supplemental Indenture of Trust, dated as of January 1, 2019, between AMP and U.S. Bank National Association, as trustee (the "Supplemental Indenture"); - (vi) the Tax Certificate delivered on the date hereof by AMP (the "Tax Certificate") in which it has made certain representations and covenants concerning prior, current, and future compliance with the Internal Revenue Code of 1986, as amended (the "Code"); - (vii) the opinion of Dinsmore & Shohl LLP, Columbus, Ohio, Bond Counsel, dated the date hereof, that the Bonds constitute valid and binding obligations of AMP (the "Dinsmore Opinion"); - (viii) the opinion of McDermott Will & Emery LLP, dated the date hereof, that the Seller Parent is the owner of the Project for U.S. federal income tax purposes (the "McDermott Opinion");
+- (i) Resolution No. 20-07-4194, adopted on July 15, 2020, by the Board of Trustees of AMP authorizing the issuance of the Bonds (the "Authorizing Resolution"); - (ii) the Power Purchase Agreement, dated as of March 29, 2016 (the "Power Purchase Agreement") by and between AMP and DG AMP Solar, LLC, a Delaware limited liability company (the "Seller") and subsidiary of NextEra Energy Capital Holdings, Inc. (the "Seller Parent"), pursuant to which a specified supply of electricity from thirteen solar photovoltaic generating facilities (each such facility, a "System" and collectively, the "Project") has been purchased by AMP; - (iii) the Power Sales Contract, dated as of March 31, 2016, between AMP and 22 of its members (such members, the "Participants," and such contract, the "Power Sales Contract"); - (iv) the Indenture of Trust, dated as of January 1, 2019, between AMP and U.S. Bank National Association, as trustee, as heretofore supplemented (the "Trust Indenture"); - (v) the Second Supplemental Indenture of Trust, dated as of August 1, 2020, between AMP and U.S. Bank National Association, as trustee (the "Supplemental Indenture"); - (vi) the Tax Certificate delivered on the date hereof by AMP (the "Tax Certificate") in which it has made certain representations and covenants concerning prior, current, and future compliance with the Internal Revenue Code of 1986, as amended (the "Code"); - (vii) the opinion of Dinsmore & Shohl LLP, Columbus, Ohio, Bond Counsel, dated the date hereof, that the Bonds constitute valid and binding obligations of AMP (the "Dinsmore Opinion"); - (viii) the opinion of McDermott Will & Emery LLP, dated the date hereof, that the Seller Parent is the owner of the Project for U.S. federal income tax purposes (the "McDermott Opinion");